-As of August 15, 2019, we had 16 full-time employees.
-We also contract for the services of six full-time employees through our agreement with Ridgeline.
+As of February 29, 2020, we had 32 full-time employees and contracted for the services of four full-time equivalent employees through our agreement with Ridgeline.
 We intend to hire new employees to assume activities and responsibilities from Ridgeline personnel and conduct our research and development activities in the future.
 Any delay in hiring such new employees or disruption in the transition of activities and responsibilities from Ridgeline personnel could result in delays in our research and development activities and would harm our business.
 As our development and commercialization plans and strategies develop, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel, as well as additional facilities to expand our operations.
 Future growth would impose significant added responsibilities on members of management, including:

-- identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and - · improving our operational, financial and management controls, reporting systems and procedures.
+- · identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and improving our operational, financial and management controls, reporting systems and procedures.